IIIF/api/source/api/presentation/3.0/index.md

 #### 3.4.2.
 Internal Links

 ##### within
 A link to another resource that contains this resource, such as a Manifest that is part of a Collection.
 When encountering the `within` property and the referenced resource is not included in the current representation, clients might retrieve the referenced resource to contribute to the processing of this resource.
-For example, if a Canvas is encountered as a stand alone resource, it might be `within` a Manifest that includes the Sequence and other contextual information, or a Manifest might be `within` a Collection, which would aid in navigation.
+For example, if a Canvas is encountered as a stand alone resource, it might be `within` a Manifest that includes other contextual information, or a Manifest might be `within` a Collection, which would aid in navigation.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.